-Hidden course notes
+Hidden study notes

 code | scenario | smart strategies | consequences